dsc-courses/dsc30-2023-su/lessons/sorting-and-searching.md

 Let's say we wanted to implement the autocomplete feature in Triton Maps.
 One approach is to implement a `BinarySearchAutocomplete` data type.

 Representation
 : Potential search results are stored in a sorted array.
-In Triton Maps, this contains the names of all the places near the UW Seattle campus.
+In Triton Maps, this contains the names of all the places near campus.

 Functionality
 : The `addAll` method adds new elements to the data type.
 After the elements are added, the entire array is re-sorted to maintain the sorted representation.